Charlotte Edwards Cup: Marie Kelly hits majestic 53-ball century as Central Sparks defeat Southern Vipers

 Nevertheless, Kelly was the epitome of composure, and she sealed the deal in spectacular style, pulling Tara Norris to the square-leg boundary to bring up her century and secure victory with an over to spare.

-Adams made 88 not out from 60 balls for the Vipers, while Charlie Dean - named in England's Twenty20 squad for the series against New Zealand - was run out for 31, but it wasn't enough to preserve their unbeaten record.
+Adams made 88 not out from 60 balls for the Vipers, while Charlie Dean - named in England's Twenty20 squad for the series against New Zealand - added 31, but it wasn't enough to preserve their unbeaten record.

 Elsewhere in Group A, South East Stars closed to within two points of top spot with a 28-run victory over Lightning at Guildford.